 The Kerr-McGee Chemical Corporation (now known as Tronox, Inc.) operated a wood-preserving plant in Columbus, Mississippi, from 1928 to 2003.
-The plant covers about 90 acres and is surrounded by homes and industrial properties.
-The company manufactured pressure-treated railroad products such as wooden cross ties, switch ties, and timbers.
+The plant covers about 90 acres and is surrounded by a mix of homes and businesses, including schools and daycare facilities.